 Only a caregiver or education decision-maker for the student may file an appeal using the Dispute Resolution Process.

 Dispute resolution process: Disputes between the district and the student’s caregiver/education decision–maker.
-The District will adopt and implement any dispute resolution process developed by the office of the superintendent of public instruction when there is a disagreement about school placement, the provision of educational services, or a dispute between agencies.
+The District will adopt and implement any dispute resolution process developed by the office of the superintendent of public instruction when there is a disagreement about the best interest determination or other foster care provisions of the Every Student Succeeds Act of 2015.
+Students who are in foster care and who are also eligible for special education services have access to additional processes.
+Disagreements that arise about a student’s special education program can be resolved using the dispute resolution options available under special education law.

-Level One The student’s caregiver or education decision-maker may dispute the district’s best interest determination, transportation decision, or the provision of any other education-related service for a student in foster care.
-They may do so by providing the district or the district’s foster care liaison with written notice of the dispute within fifteen (15) business days of receiving notice of the district’s determination (e.g., that the district intends to enroll the student in a school other than the school of origin or the school requested by the caregiver or the education decision-maker).
+Level One The student’s caregiver or education decision-maker may dispute the district’s best interest determination, or the implementation of the foster care provisions of the Every Student Succeeds Act of 2015 for a student in foster care.
+They may do so by providing the district or the district’s foster care liaison with written notice of the dispute within fifteen (15) business days of receiving notice of the district’s determination (e.g., that the district intends to enroll the student in a school other than the school of origin).

 [District note: Insert name and contact information for district’s foster care liaison here].